unfoldingWord-dev/translationStudio-Info/docs/dtSupdates.rst

     * File ending in “win_x64.exe” is for 64-bit Windows

 3. Navigate to the downloaded file and double-click to install the program.
-For more detailed information, see How do I install translationStudio on a Desktop Computer?.
+For more detailed information, see `Installation <https://ts-info.readthedocs.io/en/latest/desktop.html#installation>`_.